-Do you shy away from using the brush tool because you are not sure what or where it is?
+Do you shy away from using the Lightroom Adjustment Brush Tool because you are not sure what or where it is?
 Are you using the Pretty Presets Graduated Filters and Brushes but not sure if you are using them to their fullest potential?
-The 5 simple tips in this post will make sure you are getting the most out of the brush tool.

-I use the adjustment brush tool whenever I want to make a correction to a small portion of my image.
-For example, maybe I want to lighten a face or an object or correct whiten teeth.
+I use the Adjustment Brush Tool whenever I want to make a correction to a small portion of my image.
+For example, when I want to lighten a face or an object or whiten teeth.
 These would be really obvious times to use the brush tool.

-You can use the scroll wheel on your mouse or the right and left bracket keys to change the size of your brush (right bracket = "[" and left bracket = "]").
+You can use the scroll wheel on your mouse or the left and right bracket keys to change the size of your brush (left bracket = "[" and right bracket = "]").
 Of course there is a slider for this in the brush panel, but I find both these methods A LOT faster than using the slider.

-I think it is pretty obvious what the erase tool does - we've been using an eraser since grade school.
+I think it is pretty obvious what an erase tool does - we've all been using erasers since grade school.

 5. Auto Mask

-Checking the auto-mask box will help you target certain tones/areas of your image and keep the brush from spilling over into areas of your image that you don't want to affect.
-It is good for skies and even sometimes faces and skin.
+Checking the auto-mask box will help you target certain tones or areas of your image and keep the brush from spilling over into areas of your image that you don't want to affect.
+It is good for editing skies and even sometimes faces and skin.

 The key to using this tool is to keep the "+" inside the brush tool on the tones that you are trying to affect.